 - 1 1/2 cups fresh or frozen blueberries

 - 1 cup fresh blackberries, cut in half lengthwise

 - Lightly grease an 8×8 or 9×9 baking dish.

 - In a large mixing bowl, combine the oats, cinnamon, baking powder, and salt.

 - Bake for 35-40 minutes, or until edges and middle of oats have set.
-Let cool slightly (so it's still warm) and top with coconut whipped cream and/or some maple syrup.

 - Leftovers will stay good in the fridge for 3-4 days and it’s just as good reheated.

 - The estimated nutritional information is for the baked oatmeal only; it does not include the optional coconut whipped cream and/or pure maple syrup topping.